10 Best Dog-Friendly Restaurants in Houston, TX (With Patios & Treats!)

 Danny Jackson Dog Park (Near Galleria)

-If your pup loves the water, Danny Jackson Dog Park is a must-visit.
-Tucked away near the Galleria, this long, narrow park features two swimming ponds, shaded benches, and separate areas for small and large dogs.
+If your pup loves the water, Danny Jackson Dog Park is a must-visit in 2026.
+Tucked away near the Galleria, this long, narrow park features two swimming ponds and separate areas for small and large dogs.
+It is an excellent alternative for those who aren’t ready to visit the best lakes in Houston but still want their dog to enjoy the water.

-- Why It’s Unique: Not many parks in Houston let dogs swim, making this one of the best options for cooling off on hot days.
+• Why It’s Unique: Few parks in Houston offer dedicated swimming ponds for dogs, making this a top choice for cooling off on hot days.

-- Pro Tip: It can get muddy after a swim, so bring a towel and possibly a change of shoes for yourself.
+• Pro Tip: The ponds can get muddy, so bring a towel and a change of shoes.

 MOD Coffee & Art (Montrose)